-A copy of the comment resolution summary (see xhibit 4). summary profiled in ADAMS as non-public will be copied into the ADAMS Change Notice package.
+Comment Resolution.
+An electronic copy of or link to the comment resolution summary (see exhibit 4).
+The summary is profiled in ADAMS as non-public and will be copied into the ADAMS Change Notice package.

-any open FBFs that will be closed by issuing a new or revised document
+Feedback Form.
+When applicable, include an electronic copy of or link to any open FBFs that will be closed by issuing a new or revised document.
+The form should be completed by the document lead (and branch chief if applicable) as detailed in IMC 0801.

-NRC employees should refer to Management Directive (MD) 3.4, “Release of Information to the Public, MD 3.53, “NRC Records and Document Management Program,” and NUREG/BR-0273, "ADAMS Desk Reference Guide" .
+When profiling the final documents in ADAMS, NRC employees should refer to Management Directive (MD) 3.4, “Release of Information to the Public, MD 3.53, “NRC Records and Document Management Program,” and NUREG/BR-0273, "ADAMS Desk Reference Guide." .

 06.08 Deleting Documents.

-For documents in which the inspection activity is complete or no longer applicable, the originating organization submit the DIF (xhibit 2), with the box “Deletion” checked and write the reason for deletion.
-The document will be removed from the active documents of the IM that are listed in the standalone TOC and .
-The DIFs for each deleted document will be profiled in ADAMS and declared a official agency record.
+For documents in which the inspection activity is complete or no longer applicable, the originating organization must submit the DIF (exhibit 2), with the box “Deletion” checked and write the reason for deletion.
+The document will be removed from the active documents of the IM that are listed in the standalone TOC and removed from the public website and the non-public SharePoint site.
+The DIFs for each deleted document will be profiled in ADAMS and declared as official agency records.

 06.09 Inspection Manual Coordinator’s Review.

-NMSS or NSIR will route to the respective IM coordinator for review.
+Documents originating from NMSS or NSIR will first route to their respective IM coordinator for review.
 Upon satisfactory review, the originating IM coordinator will submit the document(s) to the NRR IM coordinator.
-NRR documents are routed directly to the NRR IM coordinator after administrative, or technical, staff have formatted Management Directive 3.57, “Correspondence Management,” and OEDO Procedure 0357, “Correspondence Management”
+NRR documents are routed directly to the NRR IM coordinator after administrative, or technical, staff have formatted the document according to the following agency guidance:

+Management Directive 3.57, “Correspondence Management” and OEDO Procedure 0357, “Correspondence Management”

+NUREG-1379, “NRC Editorial Style Guide”

+The Chicago Manual of Style Online accessible from www.chicagomanualofstyle.org.

 Specific formatting standards for the IM are detailed in IMC 0040 Appendix A.

-IMCs, IPs, TIs or OpESSs in ADAMS based on the NRC Form 665 provided to the administrative staff by the document lead. the NRR IM coordinator not ready for issuance will be returned to the IM coordinator of the originating office or the appropriate NRR division for correction, as required.
-The NRR IM coordinator reviews document for publication may make format and changes as needed prior to issuance
+Documents submitted for issuance (IMCs, IPs, TIs or OpESSs) will be profiled in ADAMS based on the NRC Form 665 provided to the administrative staff by the document lead.
+After review, the NRR IM coordinator may return documents that are not ready for issuance due to extensive formatting errors, missing information, rejection of the document by the approving branch chief , or non-adherence with IMC 0040 document structure (such as a missing Sample Requirements table for baseline procedures or a missing history table for any IM document).
+The package will be returned to the IM coordinator of the originating office or to the appropriate NRR division document lead for correction, as required.
+It is the responsibility of the originating Office IM coordinator or the NRR document lead to resubmit the package to the NRR IM coordinator for review.

+The NRR IM coordinator reviews final documents for publication or declaration as official agency records.
+This individual may make format and minor punctuation changes as needed prior to issuance as long as the overall intellectual content of the document is unchanged.
+Changes that might be made include minor formatting to ensure appropriate breaking across lines or pages, correction of verb tense, repairing footers, making format changes to comply with NRC style guides, and correcting list number/letter formats and indents.
+The NRR IM coordinator may also contact the lead for clarification of ambiguous content.